DT021/options-toolkit/README.md

 ## Testing on your own device

 You will need to install Django and related packages.
 I have not set up a virtual running environment yet.
-This app uses TD Ameritrade API, so you will need to register your own developer account, and add a toolkit/credentials.py (it's on the .gitignore list) with the API key assigned to the "CLIENT_ID" const.
+This app uses TD Ameritrade API, so you will need to register your own developer account, and add a toolkit/credentials.py with the API key assigned to the "CLIENT_ID" const.
+For other files you need, see .gitignore.

 # Bugs & bug reports
 This project is in the initial stage of development and will likely contain many bugs.
 Since the main objective of this project is education and experimentation, there is no need to worry about identifying and fixing every bug, unless the main functionalities of the app fail to work at all.
 If you have any concerns, please feel free to use the "Issues" feature on Github or contact me directly.